 “The Water Conservation Committee opposes all resident plantings on common property except in permitted gardens that include only plants identified as “very low” or “low” water use in the Walnut Creek area by the Water Use Classification of Landscape Species (WUCOLS) website at http://ucanr.edu/sites/WUCOLS/.”

-The Committee also hosts community-wide programs with Sustainable Rossmoor featuring MOD staff, EBMUD representatives, and Bay Area experts; they speak on summer dry landscaping, the local watershed, and water conservation practices.
-Last year’s highlight was “Taking A Peek At Tice Creek” with Rebecca Pollon, MOD Landscaper Manager, and Leslie Hunt, President of Friends of the Creeks.
+The Committee also hosts community-wide programs with Sustainable Rossmoor featuring MOD staff, EBMUD representatives, and Bay Area experts.
+They speak on summer dry landscaping, the local watershed, and water conservation practices.
+A past highlight was “Taking A Peek At Tice Creek” with Rebecca Pollon, MOD Landscape Manager, and Leslie Hunt, President of Friends of the Creeks.

 WCC continues to contribute to the sustainability of Rossmoor thanks to its members and its chairpersons past and present.
 The current chairperson, Marie Kahn, can be reached at email@example.com or 925-954-7494.